-Generally, a maximum of nine (9) credit hours of graduate work at another accredited institution may be accepted as transfer credit, provided that the conditions of the Office of Graduate Studies are met.
+Generally, a maximum of nine (9) credit hours of graduate work at another accredited institution may be accepted as transfer credit, provided that the conditions of the Graduate School are met.
 However, under unusual circumstances, the Materials Science Graduate Committee may recommend that additional credits be accepted toward degree requirements.
 Transfer students should consult the Program Coordinator for further information regarding transfer credits.